Here are the BAM Jam 3 on 3 basketball rules.

 Scores at the beginning of the overtime session

-Score of 14 to 12: no overtime is needed since the leading team has at least a 2-point lead.
+Score of 14 to 13: no overtime is needed since there is a team with a lead.

 The ball must be “checked” by an opposing player before it is put into play.
 The ball must be passed to begin play.
-In games consisting of players entering grades 3 and 4 played on an 8-foot basket, the initial pass after the “check-in” may not be contested.
-However, the player receiving this initial pass must be behind the free-throw line extended.
+In the 9U and 10U divisions, the initial pass after the “check-in” may not be contested.
+However, the player receiving this initial pass must be behind the 3-point line.

 Change of Possession